 Cohen SP, Chen Y, Neufeld NJ.
 Sacroiliac joint pain: a comprehensive review of epidemiology, diagnosis and treatment.
 Expert Rev Neurother.
-2013;13:99-116.
+2013;13(1):99-116.
+PMID: 23253394

 Isaac Z, Feeney R. Sacroiliac joint dysfunction.
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 51.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 51.

-Last reviewed on: 11/26/2014
+Last reviewed on: 11/27/2016

-Reviewed by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.